cote/EasyChatDM/README.md

 # Running it

-You shouldf copy over the contents of contents of
+You should copy over the contents of contents of
 <code>src/main/easychatdmdir/prompts/</code> to <code>~/.easychatdm</code>.
 These are files for prompts, oracles, etc. uses.